KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents errors that occur during application execution.To browse the .NET Framework source code for this type, see the Reference Source.

-    throw [System.Exception]::New("Represents errors that occur during application execution.To browse the .NET Framework source code for this type, see the Reference Source.")
+    throw [System.Exception]::New('Represents errors that occur during application execution.To browse the .NET Framework source code for this type, see the Reference Source.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Exception)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Exception.aspx)